-Having a custom family portrait created is one of the most heartfelt keepsakes you can give to a loved one, or own, yourself!.
-Portraits are a cherished possession that bring a sense of love, remembrance and joy every time you look at it.
+Creating a custom family portrait is one of the most heartfelt keepsakes you can give to a loved one, or yourself!
+Passed down generation after generation, portraits are a cherished possession that'll never lose their sense of love, remembrance and joy.

-I understand first hand much these mean, that's why I take the time to get to know the person behind the photograph so I can bring their unique story to life.
+I understand the sentimentality that portraits carry, that's why I take the time to get to know the person behind the photograph so I can bring their unique story to life.

-Family Portraits are all carefully hand crafted in colored pencil on archival quality paper and come in various sizes.
+Each family portrait is meticulously hand drawn in colored pencil on archival quality paper, and come in a variety of sizes.
 I work off of one main reference photo but can combine multiple people into one portrait.
-Black & white, Sepia or full blown color....The choice is yours; you decide how you want your custom keepsake created.
+Black & white, Sepia or full blown color....They're called custom portraits because the choices are all yours!

 2. Send High Quality Photos

 2. Send Photos

 The better the photo, the better the portrait